By Richard Cross, Editor of The Dog Clinic

 Senior dog foods often have fewer calories, which makes it easier to manage your dog’s weight gain.
 Whichever food you use, always weigh each portion so you know exactly how much your pet is eating.

-The only way to properly manage your dog’s weight is to weigh him regularly and adjust his diet.
+The only way to properly manage your dog’s weight is to weigh them regularly and adjust their diet.
 This is easy for smaller breeds, but for larger dogs you may need to visit your vet for a weight check.

 Dogs often find it more difficult to control their bladder as they get older.
 While most don’t lose complete control, the occasional indoor accident is a common side effect of aging.
 Accidents can be distressing for the dog, so they should never be punished.
 Instead, try to give your dog more opportunity to do their business throughout the day.

-All dogs age differently, so it’s important to care for your pet in a way that meets his unique requirements.
+All dogs age differently, so it’s important to care for your pet in a way that meets their unique requirements.
 The first step is to understand and identify the issues caused by aging.
-You should also visit your dog’s vet if you notice behavioral changes, lumps, incontinence or any other symptoms, as these could be caused by a treatable (or at least manageable) disease.
+You should also visit your dog’s vet if you notice behavioral changes, lumps, incontinence, or any other symptoms, as these could be caused by a manageable physical issue.